chalmers-revere/opendlv/README.md

 * Classes and methods should be in camelcase and start in _uppercase_.
 * Variables should be in camelcase and start in _lowercase_.
 * Abbreviations should be treated as a single word, staring in uppercase followed by lowercase letters.
-* Always use explanatory names, there is _no_ need for short names.
+* Always use explanatory names, there are _no need_ for short names.
 * Use the Hungarian notations 'm_' and 'a_' for members and arguments.

 Specific coding rules:
 * Use the C++11 standard (we might soon change to C++14).
-* Do _not_ use 'using namespace'.
+* Do _not_ use 'using namespace', the full path should be written for readability.
-* Use smart pointers, _avoid_ using raw pointers:
+* _Avoid_ using raw pointers, instead use smart pointers:
   - std::shared_ptr<TYPE> whenever an object needs to be shared.
   - std::unique_ptr<TYPE> whenever an object is _not_ shared.
   - std::weak_ptr<TYPE> when an object is optional or when breaking dependencies.